Become a Chartered Accountant Without a Degree in Accounting 2024

 Exams are always slated for May and November of each year.
 The structure is pretty straightforward.
 You are entitled to write one stage in each exam period.

-For instance, as a non-accounting student, and depending on when you registered, you would take your foundation exam in either May or November.
+For instance, as a non-accounting student, depending on when you registered, you would take your foundation exam in either May or November.
 If you passed all your papers, you would then take the intermediate exams in the next exam period.

 In a best case scenario, you can finish all the exams in two years, that is, from foundation to the second stage of the professional exam can be completed in two years.